The Gregath Publishing Company

 Q. Is there someone from the past to whom you feel very connected although they passed before your birth?

 A. There are several.
-I have a great, great grandmother that kept her family together through the War Between the States, and through years of pioneer life.
+I have a great, great grandmother that kept her family together through the Civil War, and through years of pioneer life.
 She was a wonderful seamstress and was quite capable of shooting an intruder to protect and provide for her family.
 We have her silver scissors which she was never without and she, did indeed, shoot an intruder.
 She and her 13 year old son ran for the Cherokee Strip, after her husband passed.

 Q. Why should anyone pursue their family history and how should they begin?